Wiredcraft/test-backend-java/README-TEST.md

 I am glad if you use mvn install in the first place because it's a maven project with children module.
 Plus, I build the project by spring-boot framework, and I use jpa to operate database.
 I am sure you guys are good at this.
 Other than that, I supply test cases for api I supplied base `userInfoService`.
 And I chose H2 database as a test data source,so you can run any case without extra config.
+##tips
+you can find init sql script here. **src/main/resources/data.sql**
 ## how to run this application
 I guess the key point is that you need to replace your own mysql link,username and password.
 And I reaffirm that it's the only thing you need to do or else you might fail to run this application.
 After that, Run Application you can see